Motorsport Manager (video game): Mobile version

 The iOS version of Motorsport Manager received positive reviews from critics.
 J.D.
-Cohen of TouchArcade awarded the game a score of 4.5 out of 5, writing: "It’s never overwhelming, nor is it too light to maintain interest.
+Cohen of TouchArcade awarded the game a score of 4.5 out of 5, writing: "It's never overwhelming, nor is it too light to maintain interest.
 Motorsport Manager finds a nice spot in the complexity spectrum wherein it requires frequent decision-making, without ever inducing paralysis by presenting too many options simultaneously."

 Pocket Gamers Harry Slater writes: "This is the ice cold nature of Motorsport Manager.
 One second you can be flying high in first place, the next your tyres fail you and you slip back to fifth, cursing as you do. ...
 Things do get a little repetitive, but there's a huge game to work your way through here, and if it gets its claws into you it's unlikely to let go for a good long while.
 Motorsport Manager manages to walk the line between number-juggling sims and the softer end of the spectrum, and in doing so creates a strategy game that almost anyone can have a crack at."
 The website awarded a score of 9/10.
 The game sold over 1.6 million copies on both iOS and Android.

 Pocket Gamer gave Motorsport Manager Mobile 3, released in July 2018, a 4.5/5 score and a positive review, saying the changes between 2 and 3 were significant.
 In February 2020, Tech Radar named Motorsport Manager Mobile 3 one of the best Android games of the year.
 The publication called it "a big leap on from the relatively simplistic original Motorsport Manager Mobile."
 Motorsport Manager 3 was also given a positive review by Kotaku, saying the presentation was interesting and easy to navigate.
 While Vice praised gameplay, it did say the game made it too easy to succeed, saying "without that risk frustration, that little taste of sacrifice and the threat of encroaching despair, it's never feels quite like racing."
 Top Gear called MMM3 "streamlined and intuitive."
 The review also called it "far less involved game than the PC version of Motorsport Manager, better suited to bus rides, train journeys and studiously ignoring your family by the pool on holiday."

 PC version

 Pre-release

 Websites that early-tested the game gave it very positive reviews.
-In May 2016, PC Gamers Sean Clever wrote: "It’s a niche subgenre, and one I didn’t expect to see outside of an FIA licence, but this seems like a decent first effort to put racing management games back on the grid."
-In August 2016, IGN's Luke Reilly stated: "It’s an incredibly nuanced experience and, while it’s initially rather intimidating, Motorsport Manager has successfully got its tentacles around me after several sessions with an early version of the game. ...
+In May 2016, PC Gamers Sean Clever wrote: "It's a niche subgenre, and one I didn't expect to see outside of an FIA licence, but this seems like a decent first effort to put racing management games back on the grid."
+In August 2016, IGNs Luke Reilly stated: "It's an incredibly nuanced experience and, while it's initially rather intimidating, Motorsport Manager has successfully got its tentacles around me after several sessions with an early version of the game. ...
 I also like the pressure of race day and the genuinely stressful situations that can arise."